-As of December 31, 2015, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to three-month U.S. dollar LIBOR.
+As of December 31, 2016, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to three-month U.S. dollar LIBOR.

-All of our interest rate swaps acquired as part of the ILFC Transaction expired during the year ended December 31, 2015.
-None of our derivatives that were outstanding as of December 31, 2015 were subject to master netting agreements, which allow the netting of derivative assets and liabilities in the case of default under any one contract.
+None of our derivatives that were outstanding as of December 31, 2016 were subject to master netting agreements, which would allow the netting of derivative assets and liabilities in the case of default under any one contract.

 Some of our agreements with derivative counterparties require a two-way cash collateralization of derivative fair values.
-As of December 31, 2015 and 2014, we had cash collateral of \$4.5 million and \$8.1 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
-The Company had not advanced any cash collateral to counterparties as of December 31, 2015 and 2014.
+As of December 31, 2016 and 2015, we had cash collateral of \$8.6 million and \$4.5 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
+We had not advanced any cash collateral to counterparties as of December 31, 2016 or 2015.